Let Your Child Believe in Santa

 Frequently Asked Questions

 How to book, how to pay and what to expect.
-All these and many more questions answered for you.
-If you still have any further questions contact us using the contact form in the end of this page.
+All these and many more questions answered below.
+If you still have any questions please contact us using the contact form.

 It depends on child’s age.
 We rely on parents to decide what’s best for their kids as no one knows their children better than you.
 If that option is chosen, a fee is applied.
 The interaction will constitute a surprise reaction that Santa is seen ☺ and a small talk where Santa will ask a couple of standard Santa questions.
 At the end, Santa will ask for cookies and carrots (this is previously discussed with parents).